Procedure 1B.3.11 Sexual Violence

 - Where and how to obtain immediate medical assistance.
 Complainants should be informed that timely reporting and a medical examination within 72 hours are critical in preserving evidence of sexual assault and proving a criminal or civil case against a perpetrator.
 Complainants should be told, however, that they may report incidents of sexual violence at any time.

-- Where and how to report incidents of sexual violence to local law enforcement officials, and/or appropriate ARCC or System contacts for employees, students, and others.
+- Where and how to report incidents of sexual violence to local law enforcement officials, and/or appropriate Anoka-Ramsey or Minnesota State contacts for employees, students, and others.
 Such contacts should be identified by name, location, and phone number for 24-hour availability, as applicable.

 - Resources for where and how complainants may obtain on- or off-campus counseling, mental health, or other support services.